poornimaSapkal/Blog-Web-App/README.md

 # Blog Web App

-This is a blog web app implemented with CRUD functionality.
+This is a blog web app implemented with CRUD functionality and RESTful routing.

 ## Getting Started